WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/04-flight-cases/index.md

 :::lore

 In 2024, Dave was used to transport many boxes of pizza to the Introduction to Tech Crew welcome talk.
+Dave was again used as a pizza transport for both the WSAF and Tech Crew welcome talks in 2025.
 ![Dave being used to transport Pizza in Welcome Week 2024](./dave-pizza-joshheng.jpg)

 :::